ceribe/distributed-monitor/README.md

 # Distributed Monitor

-Distributed Monitor is a tool which makes it possible to execute tasks in a distributed system while keeping a synchronized state shared between all working processes.
+Distributed Monitor is a tool which makes it possible to execute atomic tasks in a distributed system while keeping a synchronized state shared between all working processes.
 This implementation uses [Suzuki-Kasami Algorithm](https://www.geeksforgeeks.org/suzuki-kasami-algorithm-for-mutual-exclusion-in-distributed-system/) to achieve mutual exclusion and extends it to share some kind of state.

 ## How to use